easttennesseecc-star/Q-Top-Dog-IDE/QUICK_REFERENCE_CARD.md

 **FINAL REMINDER**

-Next Friday, Nov 7, users will use Q-IDE's new IntelliSense and Refactoring.
+Next Friday, Nov 7, users will use Top Dog's new IntelliSense and Refactoring.

 Make them say: **"Wow, this is actually good."**